Matrix-product operator dualities in integrable lattice models: Review: key notions of integrability and Yang--Baxter equation

 One way to arrive at solutions to this equation, beyond fundamental integrable models, is to use the fusion relations of the $R$-matrix~\cite{Kulish_1981}.
 One can construct Lax operators with tensored representations, for example the higher-spin representations in the $U_q(\hat{\mathfrak{sl}}_2)$ case\footnote{The XXZ $R$-matrix is related to the spin-$1/2$ evaluation representation of $U_q(\hat{\mathfrak{sl}}_2)$~\cite{charipressley}.}, sharing the same intertwiner $R$.
 In this article we focus instead on models associated with the fundamental representation, and their MPO duals.

 Assuming that $R$ is invertible, the RLL relation allows us to prove the commutativity of the transfer matrices exactly as above: one inserts $RR^{-1}$ on any bond, pulls $R$ through all Lax operators reversing their order, and then the remaining $R^{-1}R$ can be removed.
+This is called the `train argument'.
 In fundamental integrable models, keeping track of indices, the YBE \emph{is} the {RLL} relation.
 The RLL relation is, however, more general than the YBE.

 We remark that mathematically the solutions to the YBE \eqref{eq:YBE_123} can be classified and obtained systematically from the representation theory of quantum groups~\cite{Kulish_1981, charipressley}.
 We will not focus on this point in the rest of the paper.